The online marketing arena can be murky at best, especially when you seek out proven and reliable information. So who are you to believe?

-All you have to do is type whatever you want within that tag or field and you'll get found when searched for.
-Baloney!
-Those phrases properly integrated into the visible page content — including variations.
+All you have to do is type whatever you want within that tag or field, and you'll get found when searched for.
+Baloney.
+Those phrases also need to be appropriately integrated into the visible page content — including variations.

-Something else I see quite often on forums and groups, “I just added more keywords to my site.
+Something else I see pretty often on forums and groups, “I just added more keywords to my site.
 That should improve my rankings.”
 It won't.

-The fact is the majority of search engines completely ignore or put little to no value on the Meta Keyword tag.
-Today the keyword field in plugins is used more as a guide you can reference to include that phrase properly within your content.
+The fact is that most search engines completely ignore or put little to no value on the Meta Keywords tag.
+So today, the keyword field in plugins is used more as a guide you can reference to include that phrase properly within your content.

 There are some sites and directories that still look at the Meta Keyword tag.
-Not enough to be of consequence to your search engine rankings which is what most folks are interested in when they stuff.
+Not enough to be of consequence to your search engine rankings, which most folks are interested in when they stuff.

 WordPress SEO Myth #4